OneLogicalMyth/sftp-service/README.md

 # Description
 This started out as a small project to help me to learn Python and has now grown into a fully working API service.
 I had a requirement to create temporary SFTP access accounts that would expire after a few days, this API was created to take away the burden of management and my forgetfulness to remove accounts!

+If you don't have pfsense I have made a branch for [ufw](https://github.com/OneLogicalMyth/sftp-service/tree/ufw).

 # Running in Production
 You can run this in production, however, you must test and configure the host to best practices.
 This code has not been security tested and it is up to you to ensure it is safe for your environment.
 I personally run this over HTTPS and recommend you do the same, additionally, I have only allowed TLS 1.2 with strong cyphers.